Does hearing loss cause dementia?

 What would we recommend?

-As always, add to that the benefit better hearing can give to the overall quality of life and the case is even clearer.
-We would encourage anyone to seek testing and treatment for hearing loss the moment they (or their family members) realise that their hearing is not as good as it has been.
+Irrespective of whether or not we have the final word on causal linkages, we would encourage anyone to seek testing and treatment for hearing loss the moment they (or their family members) realise that their hearing is not as good as it has been.

 If you are not an eligible pensioner and your hearing loss is severe enough, you may qualify for NDIS funding.

-Failing that, and you do not have the ability to afford hearing aids, BHA offers the Hearing Access Program, which helps people access lower cost, refurbished quality hearing devices.
+Failing that, and you do not have the ability to afford hearing aids, BHA offers the Hearing Access Program, which helps people access lower-cost, refurbished quality hearing devices.